metaborg/metac/README.md

 ### First build

-The first build requires manually editing saving of all template files.
-After the first time the generation of files from the template files will be done automatically on build.

-Change, wait 1 second and hit save for the following files.
-To check if it worked <filename>.tmpl should generate <filename>generated.sdf in the same folder.

-* metac/BaseC/syntax/*.tmpl
-* metac/Statemachine/syntax/*.tmpl
+The first build is actually building the project.
+Everything should work out of the box, including the template language.

 ## Examples